 Hydrate the hair underneath

-Things can be more difficult when hair is roped into faux locs because the added strands—whether synthetic, yarn or human hair—absorb the oils from the scalp.
-To make things worse, because you aren’t shampooing and conditioning as you usually would for a month or longer, you aren’t able to move around the scalp to refresh it.
+Things can be more challenging when hair has been roped into faux locs because the added strands—whether synthetic, yarn, or human hair—absorb the oils from the scalp.
+On top of that, because you aren’t shampooing and conditioning as you usually would for a month or longer, you aren’t able to move products around the scalp to refresh it.

 To keep roots hydrated and intact, apply naturally sourced oils to the roots and scalp.
-Coconut oil, which has a high moisture retention capacity, can work best since it doesn’t break down or allow moisture to escape easily.
+Coconut oil (which has a high moisture retention capacity), can work best since it doesn’t break down or allow moisture to escape easily.

-Look for products that contain shea butter, a miracle product that contains five principal fatty acids: palmitic, stearic, oleic, linoleic and arachidic acids.
-They provide essential nutrients, improve hair health, fight breakage and (best of all) work to smooth strands of all types.
+Look for products that contain shea butter, a miracle product that contains five principal fatty acids: palmitic, stearic, oleic, linoleic, and arachidonic acids.
+They provide essential nutrients, improve hair health, help fight breakage, and (best of all) work to smooth strands of all types.

 Protect your edges

-Delicate edges are usually left out of faux locs for a good reason: avoiding the edges are the best way to protect them.
-If you want to keep your edges “laid” keep them moisturized with the same nourishing conditioner you use on the scalp.
+Delicate edges can be left out of faux locs for a good reason: avoiding the edges is the best way to protect them.
+If you want to keep your edges “laid”, keep them moisturized with the same nourishing conditioner you use on the scalp.

 Sleep on silk

 The best way to keep faux locs moisturized and neat is to trade in your cotton pillowcases for satin or silk.
 Because cotton fibers absorb and rub out moisture, you may be engaging in hours of hair damaging activity while you sleep.
-Whether you prefer a silky scarf, a pillowcase or both, swapping cotton for silk will extend the life and beauty of your locs.
+Cotton pillowcases can cause unnecessary breakage due to more friction on the fabric.
+Again, try to limit the use of cotton and instead use silk or satin.

 Do your research